 the effectiveness of disability simulations in recreational therapy education

-Dr. Wolfe’s research interests include exploring the effectiveness of disability simulations in recreational therapy education, understanding the lived experiences of adults with developmental disabilities and volunteering as a therapeutic intervention.
+Dr. Wolfe’s research explores the effectiveness of disability simulations in recreational therapy education, the lived experiences of adults with developmental disabilities, and volunteering as a therapeutic intervention.

 His work has been published in the Therapeutic Recreation Journal, Journal of Higher Education Outreach and Engagement, and the Journal of Experiential Education.
-Dr. Wolfe has also written book chapters for numerous Recreational Therapy and Leadership textbooks.
+He has also contributed chapters to several Recreational Therapy and Leadership textbooks.